flowxo/flowxo-sdk/TESTS.md

 });
 ```

-Refer to the example services for more details on how to architect your code to be unit testable.
+Refer to the [Trello Example Service](https://github.com/flowxo/flowxo-services-trello-example) for an example of how to architect your code to be unit testable.
 In particular, try to follow these guidelines:

 - Concentrate on providing small blocks of code, which can be fed inputs, and return outputs.
 This will make unit testing easier.
 - Mock the service's API using a library such as [nock](https://github.com/pgte/nock), so your unit tests do not require 'real' data to run.
 This will ensure your tests will run fast, as there will be no network latency.